TheCyberian/thecyberian.github.io/_posts/cryptology/2019-11-11-substitution-cipher-implementation-python3.md

     print(translated)
 ```

 This is it, we have successfully implemented substitution cipher.
-In the upcoming article, we'll see how to break substitution cipher smartly, even when it has a billion times more possible keys than the DES, the most secure encryption of the 20th century(not anymore though, in the 21st century, now we have AES and 3DES).
+In the upcoming article, we'll see some concepts of Pattern analysis which will help us to break substitution cipher smartly, even when it has a billion times more possible keys than the DES, the most secure encryption of the 20th century(not anymore though, in the 21st century, now we have AES and 3DES).

 ### Source Code :
 {% highlight python %}